projectcalico/calico/docs/calicoctl/node.md

   for this node.

 Options:
-  --force                   Stop the node process even if it has active
+  --force                   Stop the Calico node even if there are still
-                            endpoints.
+                            endpoints configured.
+  --remove-endpoints        Remove the endpoint data when deleting the node
+                            from the Calico network.
   --node-image=<DOCKER_IMAGE_NAME>    Docker image to use for Calico's per-node
                             container. [default: calico/node:latest]
   --detach=<DETACH>         Set "true" to run Calico service as detached,